newambition/WISE-/WISE_backend/README.md

 ---

-WISE is built for those who need it — and anyone who wants to better recognize common patterns of manipulation in written language.
+WISE is built for ethose who want to better recognize common patterns of manipulation in written content, wether news articles, social media posts, health blogs or even a batch of private messages.
 It's designed to empower individuals by making the strategies behind persuasive messages more transparent.

 🔗 **Try it now: [Live Demo](https://wise-ga5e.onrender.com)**